TrueWinter/simofa/README.md

 Sign the token with the secret defined in the config file and pass it as the `jwt` query parameter.
 Wherever possible, links and forms will include this query parameter to allow accessing different parts of the dashboard without receiving authentication errors.

 **Important information:**
-- The navbar will be hidden when using JWT authentication
+- The navbar will be hidden (and replaced with a warning not to bookmark the page) when using JWT authentication.
 - Nothing else in the dashboard will be hidden when using JWT authentication.
 Attempting to access a page that isn't allowed by the token will result in an error.
 - API responses will remain unchanged, meaning that information which is not viewable on the dashboard may still be viewable by users checking the API responses.
 While keys may be present in API responses, passwords are never returned by the API (except in cases where there are no alternative solutions).